-Located in Incline Village and just a few miles from the water, Koi Sushi is not an all you can eat restaurant, However, after just a few of their authentic rolls, you won't need a AYCE menu.
-Open for both lunch and dinner, the rocket fast chefs will make your order in record time.
+Located in Incline Village and just a few miles from the lake's shoreline, Koi Sushi is on the of the only all you can eat sushi restaurants in the Tahoe area.
+Koi is open for both lunch and dinner and the rocket fast chefs will make your order in record time.
 Choose from various nigiri, maki hand rolls and temaki with all the toppings.
-There are also a range of appetizers like green mussels, miso soup, edamame and tempura and desserts like green tea ice cream.
+There is also a range of appetizers like green mussels, miso soup, edamame and tempura and desserts like green tea ice cream.
 Koi Sushi also serves various American and Japanese beers, sake, wine and soda.

 This simple, family-run restaurant has been in the area for over 20 years and is the go-to place for quick, but healthy and tasty rotisserie meats with a Latin flair.
 T's serves chicken, pork and beef tri-tip rotisserie plates served with various salsas, sauces and tortillas.
 They also have the classic tacos and burritos as well as pulled pork with a mess of sauces to add to your sandwich.
 To wash it all down, the ice tea and lemonade is perfect.
 Be prepared to stand in line to order and eat either in the basic seating area or take your food outside or even on the road.

-This chic but homey place serves up tapas with an American flair.
-Their menu consists of items like Tiny Cheesburger Sliders, Grilled Jamaican Jerk Prawns with Jicama Slaw and Lime Creme, Roasted Lamb Chop Bites with "French Toast," Dried Winter Fruit and Mint Maple Pan Sauce and Warm Apple Turnover Bites with Creme Anglaise.
+This chic but homey place in the heart of Incline Village serves up tapas and small plates with an American flair.
+Their menu consists of items like Tiny Cheeseburger Sliders, Grilled Jamaican Jerk Prawns with Jicama Slaw and Lime Creme, Roasted Lamb Chop Bites with "French Toast," Dried Winter Fruit and Mint Maple Pan Sauce and Warm Apple Turnover Bites with Creme Anglaise.
 The bar serves up over 30 wines from around the world, unusual cocktails and craft beers.
 The atmosphere of the restaurant feels more like a larger city rather than a small town on the shores of Lake Tahoe.